The Radio Room Main Operating Positions

 SX-99, an Echophone EC-1, Heathkit AT-1 transmitter and a complete Heathkit HW-101 station.
 I've also

-refurbished a small collection of telegraph equipment manufactured by Signal Electric of Menominee, Michigan.
+refurbished a small collection of telegraph equipment manufactured by Signal Electric of Menominee,

-These days, you'll find me chasing DX as I try and make up for lost time.
-With so many avenues to
+These days, you'll find me chasing DX trying to

-are listed below along with my current totals.
+behind.
+Links to my tracking spreadsheets are listed below along with my current totals.

-I've managed to assemble a good station since I returned home, and for the first time in 50 years of ham
+I've managed to assemble a good station since I returned home, and for the first time in 60 years of ham

 radio, I now use a small amplifier to help me compete with the "big boys."